-There shall be two paid 15-minute rest periods per shift, each approximately midway in each half of the shift according to work requirements.
+There shall be two paid 15-minute rest periods per shift, each approximately midway in each half of the shift, according to work requirements.
 Work shall not cease prior to the 15-minute rest period.

-When rest periods cannot reasonably be taken because of work requirements, employees requested by their manager to work an entire half shift without a rest period as provided by this subsection shall be credited with one half (1⁄2) hour of straight time.
+When rest periods cannot reasonably be taken because of work requirements, employees requested by their Manager to work an entire half shift without a rest period as provided by this subsection shall be credited with one half ($\frac{1}{2}$) hour of straight time in the employee's "Comp Time Earned" leave bank.